 Welcome to Your Ineō Orientation

 Ineō Orientation is mandatory for all incoming students.
-Depending on your program (ie. Domestic/International) different dates and sessions apply for you.
+Depending on your program (ie. Domestic/New to Canada) different dates and sessions apply for you.
 Please take careful note below.
-Dress code is included in schedules.
+Dress codes are listed for each day.

-NOTE: Continue to check your online schedule for room location and additional details.
+NOTE: Ineō Orientation activities will be held in-person unless otherwise stated.
+Scroll down to view Tech MBA Domestic session details.
+Continue to check your online schedule for room location details.
 Please note, your orientation schedule may be subject to change.

 Dress Code – Business Casual